 Spirit Voyage: How did come to start practicing Kundalini Yoga?

 Jai-Jagdeesh: My parents had been Kundalini Yogis for years before I was born, and my mother practiced all through her pregnancy, so I think perhaps my first class was in the womb.
-I was a reluctant yogi as a child (bribery helped; promises of ice cream did the trick), a rebellious yogi as a teenager (ice cream no longer worked; I was in mutiny mode), and a ‘former yogi’ as a young adult (Yogi Bhajan was just ‘somebody that I used to know’…).
+I was a reluctant yogi as a child (bribery helped; promises of ice cream did the trick), a rebellious yogi as a teenager (ice cream no longer worked; I was in mutiny mode), and a ‘former yogi’ as a young adult.
 But I’ve been a “this-is-my-lifeblood-thank-goodness-for-yoga practitioner” for the past 9 years, and I’m pretty sure it’s the reason I’m moderately sane.

 Spirit Voyage: What do you love most about your Kundalini Yoga practice?